 How much do you want to spend?

-You can spend as little as $30,000 on a shipping container home but you could spend $300,000 if you wanted the best shipping container tiny house that was ever built.
+You can spend as little as $30,000 on a shipping container home, but you could spend $300,000 if you wanted the best shipping container tiny house that was ever built.
 Consider the factors below and your budget.
 Will your preferred bank finance a shipping container home?
 Some do, so make sure you reach out before planning!

 Is the home to be a fixed installation?

-If it has wheels it could be subject to lighter touch local building regulations.
-If it is still a relatively intact shipping container (without too many external fittings or combined with one or two others as a unit) then you should put it onto a container truck and shift it elsewhere should the authorities get interested in what you are doing.
-Speaking to the Herald Sun in 2015, Darren Hughes pointed out, “At the end of the day… if local councils did find out that they were there and did start to ask questions or cause problems, tiny house dwellers could simply hook up their tiny houses to a truck and move them somewhere else”.
+If it has wheels, it could be subject to lighter touch local building regulations.
+If it is still a relatively intact shipping container (without too many external fittings or combined with one or two others as a unit), then you should put it onto a container truck and shift it elsewhere should the authorities get interested in what you are doing.

 Where do you want it?